Generic Name: trastuzumab (tras-TOOZ-ue-mab)

 Brand Name: Herceptin

 Use of Herceptin may lead to serious heart problems, including heart failure.
-The risk may be greater in patients who use certain other medicines, such as anthracyclines (eg, doxorubicin) or cyclophosphamide, with Herceptin.
+The risk may be greater in patients who use certain other chemo medicines (eg, daunorubicin, doxorubicin, epirubicin, idarubicin, mitoxantrone).
+The risk may also be greater in patients who use them after getting Herceptin.
 Your doctor will perform heart function tests before you start Herceptin and periodically while you use it.
 Contact your doctor right away if you develop signs of heart problems, such as chest pain; irregular heartbeat; persistent cough; shortness of breath; sudden, unexplained weight gain; or swelling of the hands, ankles, or feet.

 Some patients have experienced serious and sometimes fatal infusion reactions and lung problems with Herceptin.
 This usually occurred during administration of the medicine or within 24 hours after the dose.
 Tell your doctor right away if you develop swelling of the mouth, face, lips, tongue, or throat; fainting; rash; severe dizziness or light-headedness; new or worsening shortness of breath or trouble breathing; unusual hoarseness; or wheezing.